flexchar/tiktoken-counter/README.md

 ## Purpose

-This API is designed to help developers count tokens in a given text, from another service/language, which is particularly useful when working with OpenAI's GPT models, such as GPT-3.5 (ChatGPT) and GPT-4.
+This API is designed to help developers count tokens in a given text, from another service/language, which is particularly useful when working with OpenAI's GPT models, such as GPT-4o.
 By utilizing the Tiktoken library, this API provides a simple way to count tokens for specific encodings.

 > For example, I use it from inside Laravel (php) code base where I need to estimate tokens without calling any APIs outside the server.
 Docker makes it super easy to expand with the microservice concept.